 - Set regular intervals to check up on the status: Make sure everyone has clarity about the importance of presenting timely expenses within the dates established.

 - Document all actions around submitted expenses: Improper documentation can reduce the accuracy of the transaction.
 This could further lead to a more in-depth investigation during the audit.

 - Analyze if the expenses benefit the company: Use insights from the audit to probe for questions like - Was it necessary?
 Was it beneficial to the company?
 Was it legal?

-- Set systemic reviews to better your business processes: Some sense of regularity and order can become a proper parameter for your team.
+- Set systematic reviews to better your business processes: Some sense of regularity and order can become a proper parameter for your team.
 Help them by sharing your accounting strategies to ensure everyone is on the same plane.

 - Educate employees about fiscal responsibility: Make sure employees understand what the financial duties of the company are.
 Education is vital to awakening their awareness about how their healthy practices are critical to the company’s success.

 - Ensure a flexible yet sturdy vouching process: Do be compliant with the circumstances, but be solid with the accounting details during your vouching process.
-Money is a serious business.

 - Encourage and harbor good practices: It is very likely that if employees feel appreciated for their time and work, they will think twice before lying to you when reporting business expenses.
 Integrity is contagious.

 How can Fyle help with auditing expense reports?